SPACE HABITAT R&D

 A close-up of the wires, magnets, and other technical equipment inside a TESSERAE tile

-On April 08, 2022, the latest iteration of TESSERAE tiles were flown on Ax-1, Axiom’s research mission to the International Space Station.
+On April 08, 2022, a TESSERAE tile assembly prototype was flown on Ax-1, Axiom’s research mission to the International Space Station.
 This first-ever private ISS mission was flown in partnership with SpaceX, and TESSERAE was among the 25 experiments on the 10-day mission.

-From here, project lead Ariel Ekblaw and team will be working together on an expanding list of flight missions to test larger tiles and do on-orbit demonstration assembly tests outside the ISS.
-The next generation of TESSERAE tiles will be tested on Aurelia’s 2023 Horizon zero-gravity flight.
-This next iteration includes improved algorithmic design for autonomous self-assembly and modifications to the physical shell to improve bonding reconfigurability.
+Following this successful experiment, the R&D team has worked on an expanding list of flight missions to test larger tiles and do on-orbit demonstration assembly tests outside the ISS.
+This includes several parabolic research flights to test next-generation TESSERAE tiles, with improved algorithmic design for autonomous self-assembly and modifications to the physical shell to improve bonding reconfigurability.

 TESSERAE generation 4 hardware